hartmantis/steam-chef/README.md

 ***steam_app***

-Used to install or remove the Steam app.
+A parent resource for managing the Steam app that all platform-specific resources inherit from.

 Syntax: